kirenguyen/pepperServer/README.md

 To see the functionality of the browser client, check `client.js` in the `/client` folder.

+When adding a Pepper, enter the `room_id` you want the Pepper to be in (ex: `1`, `2`).

+When adding a Micro:Bit, enter the `microbit_name` you want the Pepper to be in.

+When pairing a Micro:Bit, enter the 'UUID' of the Micro:Bit you want to pair to, then press the `Pair Micro:Bit` button.
 ### Issues

 Although I am using the /delete_user (API018) to cut the connection, if the server crashes before you can close the connection, you will need to manually disconnect the robot through mySQL.